Jellby/Pegamoid/README.md

 (you may also want to add the flags `--upgrade` and/or `--user`).

+Then you just run:

+    pegamoid.py [filename]

+where ``[filename]`` is an optional supported file to open.
+In the case of InpOrb files, you can supply two filenames (in any order): the InpOrb file and a corresponding HDF5 file.

 There are other ways to get Pegamoid.
 One is cloning the git repository, e.g.

     git clone https://gitlab.com/Jellby/Pegamoid.git